iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Not working properly, even when brisk walking, says no brisk walking, was OK, up until about 2 weeks ago.... now does not register steps correctly 🙄<br> :date: __2020-11-29 13:59:30__

+> Not accurate<br> :date: __2020-11-28 23:02:54__

+> Nov 2020 - decided to try app again but it crashed twice this past week and can't get any help from the developers.
+May 2020 - the app has again deleted all my data - which is even more upsetting given how much effort I've been making during lock down to move more.
+I'd give it 1/2 star now and will be looking for a new app.
+Previous review (Dec 2019) said the app is great but I no longer think so after my data being totally deleted.<br> :date: __2020-11-27 22:15:58__

+> We are having real issues with this app.
+A 55 minute very brisk walk recently gave us only 6 minutes brisk walking and the following day showed nothing.
+Losing relevance rapidly!!<br> :date: __2020-11-27 10:45:56__

 > Cannot get app to work.
 It seems to get into a loop when setting up at the fitness page.
 I press continue and get taken back to the beginning.<br> :date: __2020-11-22 11:49:01__